-Here’s a list of common types of fraud and scams that involve gift cards:
+To help raise awareness among our members, the RGCA has pulled together a list of the most common types of fraud and scams that involve gift cards:

 Credit and Debit Card Fraud

 Fraudsters steal credit card information and use it to buy gift cards or merchandise, book travel, and make other unauthorized purchases.